Why Do I Have Right Arm Pain?

 Angina

 Angina is a sign of coronary heart disease and means your heart muscles aren't getting enough oxygen-rich blood.
-Angina causes symptoms like a heart attack but usually lasts only a few minutes.
+Angina causes symptoms like a heart attack, but usually lasts only a few minutes.
 It typically gets worse when you're active and better when you rest.

 Heart Attack

-A blood clot or rupture can stop blood flow to part of your heart in a coronary artery.
+A blood clot or rupture can stop blood flow to a part of your heart in a coronary artery.

 As a result, the muscle can become damaged very quickly.
 The heart muscle begins to die without treatment, which can be fatal.
 People who are experiencing symptoms of a heart attack should be seen urgently for further evaluation and treatment.

-The following symptoms characterize heart attacks:
+The following symptoms characterise heart attacks:

 • Pain or pressure in the chest